 Ideally manuscripts should be at a point where you've worked on it a while, but have hit a wall.
-If your submit something that's basically finished, we won't have much useful feedback to give, and if it's too rough, then we'll just be telling you what you already know needs fixing.
+If your submit something that's basically finished, we won't have much useful feedback, and if it's too rough, then we'll just be telling you what you already know needs fixing.

-When you send out your manuscript, don't preface it (e.g. "This is super rough," "This is an homage to JG Ballard"), because that'll bias readers heavily.
+Don't preface with unnecessary info (e.g. "This is an homage to JG Ballard"), because that'll bias the reading.

 How Do I Feedback???